 One of the cooler features available with the paid versions of Bitdefender Antivirus is “Autopilot.”
 Originally, this system was developed for users who didn’t want to worry about settings, users who just wanted an antivirus that would do its job and stay out of their way.
 However, the newest version of Autopilot takes a more active approach to our computer’s security.
 Rather than simply operate based on a list of defaults, Bitdefender now learns from our behaviors, adapting to recommend the best security settings to us for our particular situation.
 Of course, it isn’t like it’s replaced our best friend.
 Yet.

-2. Trend Micro - Best User Friendly Antivirus for Windows
+2. Trend Micro Antivirus - Most User-friendly for Windows

 An antivirus, no matter how good it is at catching viruses, isn’t much use if we can’t figure out how to use it.
 One of the real hallmarks of Trend Micro’s Windows app is just how user-friendly it is.
 The screen was uncluttered and buttons were simply named.
 It was easy to make decisions about how and when we wanted the software to run scans.
 And it came with a number of great extra features, such as a password manager, a file shredder, and parental controls.